 VSAVI’s High Grade Hemp Extract CBD Oil and CBD Oil drops can be bought in a number of strengths to suit individuals and their experiences.
 The lowest dose available is 100mg (1%) per 10ml bottle and the strongest is 1500mg (15%) per bottle.

-CBD and drug testsRest assured, CBD is legal and it is not a drug.
+CBD and drug testsRest assured; CBD is a legal food supplement allowed for purchase within the UK.
 However, depending on the sophistication of the type of drug test you may be undertaking, the type of CBD product you use, and how often you use it may all feasibly lead to a false-positive result for THC to be concluded.

 While you know the result is false and that you haven’t consumed any drugs, the unlikelihood is that whoever is conducting the test – employer, potential employer or the police – may be more inclined to agree with the ‘positive’ result on display.